Deepshikha Nagpal

 She received acclaim in the Hindi film industry after the release of Koyla.
-She also appeared the Hindi film Dhoom Dadakka with Satish Kaushik.
+She also appeared in the Hindi film Dhoom Dadakka with Satish Kaushik.
 She has also acted in a number of TV soaps.
 Her debut film as a director, Yeh Dooriyan, was released in 2011.
-She was a contestant on Bigg Boss 8 in 2014.

 Personal life

-Deepshikha was born on 20 August 1977 in Mumbai, Maharashtra.
+Deepshikha was born in Mumbai, Maharashtra.
 Deepshika married Jeet Upendra and has two children, but after ten years they divorced.
 In January 2012, she married Indore-based Keshav Arora, who had been her co-actor in her directorial debut Yeh Dooriyan.

 She appeared on Season 8 of the Colors reality show Big Boss, and was evicted on the 21st day.